The Ultimate Guide to Understanding THC & CBD Ratios

 2:1–4:1

-These ratios are great options for those who want to avoid intense psychoactivity but still recieve the right amount of relief.
+These ratios are great options for those who want to avoid intense psychoactivity but still receive the right amount of relief.
 These ratios have more CBD than THC, such as:

 - 2:1